akbundi/Image-Steganography/README.md

-# Task-Reminder-with-Vocabulary-Builder
+# Image Stenography
-This repistory is build by Abhinav Kabra in collaboration with Vishakha for a app that will remind the daily task of a person by teaching them a new word daily
+This repistory is build by Abhinav Kabra in collaboration with Vishakha for Image steganography which refers to hiding information i.e. text, images or audio files in another image or video files.
+The current project aims to use steganography for an text with another image using LSB